splunk/public-o11y-docs/gdi/get-data-in/application/zero-code-overview.rst

 .. meta::
     :description: Learn about zero-code instrumentation (formerly automatic instrumentation) for back-end applications.

-To stay consistent with the terminology from the OpenTelemetry Collector docs, automatic instrumentation has been changed to zero-code instrumentation.
+To stay consistent with the terminology from the OpenTelemetry Collector docs, automatic instrumentation has been changed to zero-code instrumentation, and manual instrumentation has been changed to code-based instrumentation.

+See the upstream OpenTelemetry Collector documentation for more information: :new-page:`https://opentelemetry.io/docs/concepts/instrumentation/zero-code/`.

 This change is only a terminology update and doesn't require you to install or update the OpenTelemetry Collector or any Splunk instrumentation agents.